b. Greenwich, CT 1955

 Jane O’Hara is a contemporary American artist, curator and founder of Jane O’Hara Projects.
 O’Hara received a BFA in painting at Boston University, Boston, MA, and a Curatorial Certification from Sotheby's Institute of Arts.

-In O’Hara’s paintings we look from the animal’s perspective with narratives concerning the deeply problematic human-animal bond.
-In O’Hara’s latest series, Animal Instinct animals confront the relentless forces of both nature and human intervention.
+In O’Hara’s paintings, we are placed within the animal’s perspective, where narratives explore the deeply problematic yet inherently complex human–animal bond, encompassing dynamics of dependence, power, empathy, and coexistence.
+Animal Instinct presents animals confronting the relentless forces of both nature and human intervention.

 O’Hara is an honoree of the Courage of Conscience Award from the Peace Abbey honoring individuals and organizations that have distinguished themselves through humanitarian causes, peace and social justice activism.
 She is a recipient of Rare Air Artist-in-Residency, Adams State University, Alamosa, CO, a Curatorial Grant, Curatorial Opportunity Program, Newton Art Center, Newton, MA and a Culture and Animals Foundation Grant.